zencart/documentation/content/user/first_steps/yes_you_need_ssl.md

 **HOW DOES ZEN CART IMPLEMENT MY SSL?**

-Arrange an SSL certificate with your hosting company, and then update your `configure.php` files to use your SSL URL address (the one starting with `https` rather than `http`) for the value (second parameter) of each of these defines.
+Arrange for an SSL certificate with your hosting company, and then update your `configure.php` files to use your SSL URL address (the one starting with `https` rather than `http`) for the value (second parameter, the URL) of each of these defines:

 `includes/configure.php`: update your `HTTP_SERVER` and `HTTPS_SERVER` defines.